 If you look closely though, you’ll see differences.

 Snowflakes has little green dots on each petal rather than stripes.
-Like false onion weed, it has a round flower stem and strappy leaves without the pointy midrib.
+Like false onion weed, it has a round flower stem and strappy leaves without the ridge along the midrib.
 And like we said, it doesn’t smell like onion or garlic at all.
 (Florists are probably happy about that!)

 So those are the main ones we think you might confuse for angled onion.
-There could be others but really if you look for the triangular shape leaves and that strong garlic smell, you’ll have angled onion.
+There could be others but really if you look for the triangular shaped leaves and flower stem, and that strong garlic smell, you’ll have found angled onion!